Swirrl/lib-swirrl-server/README.md

-# swirrl-server
+# lib-swirrl-server

-Reusable libraries and components for Swirrl's Clojure REST Servers.
+Miscellaneous reusable bits and bobs, functions, components, schemas, ring responses etc.  Used for building some ring services at Swirrl.

+Not much use to anyone else.

 Currently includes: